 Here is another light horse breed you may not have thought of.
 Some mustangs are actually very tall and wide and can accommodate a larger rider easily.
 I personally trained a mare that was 15.2 but built like a brick house.
-While I didn’t have a scale to weigh her, I have no doubt she weight at least 1500 lbs.
+While I didn’t have a scale to weigh her, I have no doubt she weighs at least 1500 lbs.

 I will say that taller, wider mustangs seem to be harder to find but, it is possible.
 My own mare is a beautiful 16.1 hand palomino paint with a very nice build.

 What is great about the mustang is that you can adopt them wild from the BLM (and there is even a $1,000 incentive to do so) or you can adopt them trained from various programs including the Mustang Makeover or the Prison training programs.

 Mustang horses can range between 12 hands and 16.3 and have a wide variety of weights.
 Because this breed isn’t a pedigreed breed, size and build varies widely.
 Check out your nearest BLM facility and you may find that they have a horse perfect for you.

 A 250 lb rider with a 40 lb saddle would need to find a mustang that weighs around 1400 lbs.